 Recent surveys have indicated that 22% of Canadians avoided going to the dentist at least once because of the cost.
 Canadians without insurance were also 3x more likely to skip out on dental treatment.
 On top of that, treatment costs continue to rise, which leaves uninsured Canadians at a large risk.
 That’s why 90% of large employers cover basic dental services, and 67% cover major restorative services.

 With all that in mind, it’s no surprise that dental is one of the most popular benefits among employees.
 Your employee’s dental hygiene is directly related to their overall well-being.
 So if you want healthy, happy employees, dental coverage should be in your benefits package.

 The overwhelming majority of Canadians have at least one drug prescription, with 86% reporting that they received a prescription in the last six months.
-There is a public drug option, but most people aren’t eligible, which means that without coverage from their employer, a lot of employees would have to pay out of pocket for their drugs, which can get expensive.
+There is publicly-funded drug coverage but, depending on a person's income, many aren’t eligible.
+This means that without coverage from an employer, many employees pay out-of-pocket for their drugs, which can get expensive.

 While this benefit seems like it’s more ‘nice to have’ than actually necessary, it’s still massively popular and can definitely give employers the edge over other companies’ benefit plans.
 Plus, if you extend coverage to include services like massage therapy, it’ll give you a huge advantage against other employers for a really affordable price.